Contact us Start a Trial

 Rule configuration

 The Sigasi linter has reasonable defaults for the configuration of reported problems, but the severity level of certain linting rules is configurable for additional flexibility.
 Furthermore, some linting rules, such as the VHDL maximum line width rule, are parameterized and can be tweaked to your preference.
+The documentation page of each specific rule details the configurable parameters.

 Open Project Settings